benhoyt/benhoyt.github.com/writings/mugo.md

     diff build/mugo2.asm build/mugo3.asm  # ensure output matches!
 ```

-There's also a make target to produce a coverage report from a simple test that runs the compiler on itself:
+There's also a make target to produce a coverage report from a [simple test](https://github.com/benhoyt/mugo/blob/master/mugo_test.go) that runs the compiler on itself.
+The test simply calls Mugo's `main()`, so we run the test binary with a coverage profile turned on, and send `mugo.go` to the process's standard input.
+The "test" is to compile the full source code of the compiler and record what coverage we get:

 ```
 coverage: